ivesen/lazy-config/README.md

 [] implement rudamentary ini support
 [] document it so well a 5y/o can use this
 [] maybe add windows support

+# notice
+I have no idea how to work with github markdown files, please save me.